Category

 What documents do I need to prepare to open an account?

 In order for us to comply with our regulatory and legal obligations, we need to verify your identity.
-We need to see a document which clearly shows your ID, and one which shows where you live so that we can verify your details accordingly.

-We may at our discretion accept alternative documentation such as a copy of your original birth certificate.
+We may at our discretion accept alternative documentation.

-This can be a copy of a bank, building society or credit card statement dated within the last 3 months, a utility bill (e.g., gas or electric but not a mobile phone bill) issued within the last 3 months or a local authority council tax bill for the current council tax year.
+- a utility bill (e.g., gas or electric but not a mobile phone bill) issued within the last 3 months

 If you have not used it for your identity document, a copy of your current photocard driving licence (provisional not accepted) showing your current address may be used.